milicp/ckanext-lire/README.rst

 Installation
 ------------

 Install the plugin using pip.
-Download it, then from the ckanext-semre directory, run
+Download it, then from the ckanext-lire directory, run

 ::